WVam/toolscript-docs/CrossExamC.md

 > Regardless of the `MODE`, you can always end a Cross Examination by using the [FinishCrossExam](FinishCrossExam.md) Instruction.
 > If you want to combine the two modes, meaning you want the Cross Examination to end either way, set it to 1.
 That will take care of the "Press" condition.
 To end it by objecting, execute the FinishCrossExam Instruction in a Frame that gets executed through the PickEvidence Instruction mentioned below.

 Cross Examinations, just like Frames, are Container Instructions, which means they can host multiple Instructions inside.
-Unlike Frames, however, you are limited as to what kind of Instructions you can add to the body of the Cross Examination.
+However, unlike Frames, you are limited as to what kind of Instructions you can add to the body of a Cross Examination.

 ## Statements